HOW TO STRUCTURE A STORY AND COMPREHEND THE NARRATIVE STRUCTURE

 2.1.2.
 Map our character information.

-Map out what you want your readers to know about your protagonist/ characters.
+What do you want your readers to know about your protagonist/ characters.

 • Map out their peculiar traits